jhu-lcsr/good_robot/README.md

 ### Starting the V-REP Simulation

-[Download V-REP](http://www.coppeliarobotics.com/index.html) and run it to start the simulation.
+[Download CoppeliaSim](http://www.coppeliarobotics.com/index.html) (formerly V-REP) and run it to start the simulation.
 Uou may need to adjust the paths below to match your V-REP folder, and it should be run from the costar_visual_stacking repository directory:

 ```bash
 ~/src/V-REP_PRO_EDU_V3_6_2_Ubuntu16_04/vrep.sh -gREMOTEAPISERVERSERVICE_19997_FALSE_TRUE -s simulation/simulation.ttt